The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Results

 Figure \ref{fig:y} shows the resulting $y$-distortion to the CMB.
 The Compton $y$-parameter increases from $\la 10^{-11}$ to $\sim 10^{-8}$ in our models that are calibrated to the luminosity function, as expected from our simple estimate.
 The $y$-distortions produced by the Pop III models are even smaller, ranging from $10^{-13}$ to $10^{-10}$, although these could increase by at least an order of magnitude if the Pop~III supernovae are particularly energetic (as with pair instability supernovae).

-The smallness of the induced $y$-distortion will make it difficult to measure on average, because it cannot be separated from other sources (like the hot IGM at lower redshifts). \citet{oh_sunyaev-zeldovich_2003} pointed out, however, that the distortion will not be inhomogeneous, thanks to the clustering of the wind sources: a line of sight passing through an overdense area of high-$z$ galaxies will observe a large distortion.
+The smallness of the induced $y$-distortion will make it difficult to measure on average, because it cannot be separated from other sources (like the hot IGM at lower redshifts). \citet{oh_sunyaev-zeldovich_2003} pointed out, however, that the distortion will not be homogeneous, thanks to the clustering of the wind sources: a line of sight passing through an overdense area of high-$z$ galaxies will observe a large distortion.
 This is captured in the SZ power spectrum $C_{l}\left(y\right)$ (see eq.~13 of \citealt{oh_sunyaev-zeldovich_2003}).
-Unfortuantely, the clustering signal is proportional to $y^2$, which is so small in our models that angular fluctuations in the SZE as a result of wind bubbles are unlikely to be detected.
-(However, their angular structure should be similar to those in \citealt{oh_sunyaev-zeldovich_2003}, as our source models are not dramatically different.)
+The angular structure should be similar to those in \citet{oh_sunyaev-zeldovich_2003}, as our source models are not dramatically different.
+Unfortunately, the clustering signal is proportional to $y^2$, which is small in our models.